 For more details, read our article on cappuccino vs flat white.

 What are the differences between Flat White and Americano?

 The main difference between a Flat White and an Americano is that an American includes no milk.
 Instead, the espresso is diluted with hot water.
-An Americano has a flavor very similar to a brewed coffee, but with more body and a creamier mouthfeel.
-It is much less rich than a flat white, with fewer calories and a stronger coffee flavor.
+An Americano has a flavour very similar to a brewed coffee, but with more body and a creamier mouthfeel.
+It is much less rich than a flat white, with fewer calories and a stronger coffee flavour.